Security & Encryption

 Your authentication data (sessions, tokens) is stored in a separate encrypted database bound to your specific device hardware.
 This database cannot be transferred or cloned between machines.

-Sensitive credentials — session tokens, authentication data, and stored passwords — are kept in macOS Keychain.
+Sensitive credentials — session tokens, authentication data, and stored passwords — are kept in the OS secure store (macOS Keychain / Windows Credential Manager).
 These credentials are:

 - Accessible only when your device is unlocked